Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Design of the Survey Experiment

 This time, the estimate is [\textit{\textbf{statistically significant (the p-value is 2\%)}}] / [\textit{\textbf{NOT statistically significant (the p-value is 25\%)}}] / [\textit{\textbf{correct with a probability of 95\%}}] / [\textit{\textbf{correct with a probability of 68\%}}].

 Would you, as a policymaker, introduce the new bus line?

 Yes\\ No \end{quote}

-The italicized texts are information varied among the four treatment groups.
-The bold texts are as in the actual vignette to enable participants to focus on the information of uncertainty.
-The explanation about the p-value was shown to the two groups under the significance framework.
+The italicized texts are information varied among the four treatment groups (while the texts were bold in the vignette as well).
+The explanation about the \textit{p}-value was shown to the two groups under the significance framework.
 The one about probability was shown to the two groups under the Bayesian framework.
-The cost of the new bus line was fixed as an extra 1\% of the current spending on public transport.
-The effect of the new bus line was also fixed as an interval estimate of 1\%--15\% reduction in traffic jams.
-Technically speaking, this setup makes the \textit{p}-value two-tailed and the Bayesian probability a two-tailed credible interval.
+The cost and effect of the new bus line were fixed.

+Using the interval estimate of the effect means that the \textit{p}-values and the Bayesian probabilities were two-tailed.
+Some participants (especially those who had statistical training previously) might have recalculated them to the one-tailed versions focusing only on the lower bounds and, thereby, understood lower degrees of uncertainty -- the \textit{p}-values to $0.01 = 0.02 / 2$ and $0.125 = 0.25 / 2$, and the probabilities to $0.975 = 0.95 + (1 - 0.95) / 2$ and $0.84 = 0.68 + (1 - 0.68) / 2$, for the effect being equal to, or greater than, 1\%.
+Even so, the experimental design would remain valid, (1) because the randomization of the treatment assignment was expected to guarantee an equal proportion of participants doing the recalculation per treatment group, and (2) because the quantity of interest was not the difference in the likelihood of adopting the policy within the significance or Bayesian framework but the difference in these within-framework differences (for greater detail, see the section ``Two-Tailed vs. One-Tailed Interpretation'' in the supplemental document).

-It might be questioned why I used a \textit{p}-value rather than a confidence level for the significance framework given the vignette showed the interval estimate.
+It might be questioned why I used a \textit{p}-value rather than a frequentist confidence level for the significance framework given the vignette showed the interval estimate.
 There were two reasons.
-First, it is rare for researchers to present a confidence interval other than the one considered as a decision threshold for statistical significance (90\%, 95\%, or 99\%).
-Meanwhile, some researchers do display actual \textit{p}-values even if they use the dichotomy of statistical significance vs. insignificance when making inference.
-Second, and more importantly, confidence intervals are usually (mis)interpreted as credible intervals, even by researchers.
-The Bayesian treatments already cover this (mis)interpretation of confidence intervals.
+First, it is rare for researchers to present a frequentist confidence interval other than the one considered as a decision threshold for statistical significance (typically 95\%).
+Meanwhile, some researchers do display actual \textit{p}-values, even if they use the dichotomy of statistical significance vs. insignificance when making inference.
+Second, a frequentist confidence interval is often (mis)interpreted as the interval that includes effect sizes with a certain probability (i.e., the Bayesian confidence interval).
+The Bayesian treatments already cover this (mis)interpretation of frequentist confidence intervals.